Megha-1104/python-project/README.md

 # python-project
-This is my first Git Repository that includes my python projects Assignment projects
+This is my first Git Repository that includes my python projects